Floating Points

-Samuel Shepherd (born 1986), known professionally as Floating Points, is a British electronic music producer, DJ, and musician.
+Samuel Thomas Shepherd (born 1986), known professionally as Floating Points, is a British electronic music producer, DJ, and musician.
 He is the founder of Pluto Records, co-founder of Eglo Records and leader of a 16-piece group called Floating Points Ensemble.

 Biography

 Raised in Manchester, England, Shepherd studied piano at Chetham's School of Music before receiving a Ph.D. in neuroscience and epigenetics at University College London.
 His Ph.D. research focused on pain responses and the aberrant expression of RNAs in neurons, and included academic publications in neuroscience.
 He also worked as a DJ at Plastic People, a London club, in the late 2000s.

 In late 2008, Shepherd and Alexander Nut launched the Eglo record label.
 Eglo Records had released music by Floating Points, Fatima, Funkineven, Steve Spacek, Dego & Kaidi, Shafiq Husayn, K15, Mizz Beats, Natalie Slade, Destiny71z, Shy One, Henry Wu, Chunky and others.

 In 2010, Shepherd performed with a 16-piece live incarnation of Floating Points, entitled the Floating Points Ensemble.
 The group won an award for "Best BBC Radio 1 Maida Vale Session".

 In 2015, Shepherd founded Pluto records.
 He released projects such as Eleania, Kuiper, Crush, and Reflections: Mojave Desert from the label.

 Shepherd's musical influences include Claude Debussy, Olivier Messiaen, and Bill Evans.
 He began releasing work under the Floating Points moniker in 2008, and in 2017 toured with The xx.

 He has also remixed musicians such as Thundercat, Caribou, Basement Jaxx, Skepta & Headie One.